Cabernet Sauvignon

 Health Benefits

-- Resveratrol and other polyphenols support cardiovascular health and may improve endothelial function when consumed in moderation
+- High polyphenol and tannin content provides antioxidant properties that may support cardiovascular health when consumed in moderation

-- Modest alcohol consumption (one glass daily for women, up to two for men) has been associated with reduced cardiovascular disease risk in some studies
+- Moderate red wine consumption has been associated with improved cholesterol profiles and reduced cardiovascular disease risk in epidemiological studies

 Buying Guide